 On or before the first date of the fiscal year, city council shall adopt such budget as it deems appropriate for that fiscal year by resolution.
-If because of an emergency the city council does not adopt the budget in a timely fashion, one-twelfth of the amount of the total prior fiscal year's budget may be expended each month until the budget is adopted, provided that, if the city manager's estimates project a decrease in revenues from the prior fiscal year, the amount which may be expended in any month shall be reduced by one-twelfth of the total revenue decrease projected.
-A copy of the approved budget, certified by the city clerk, shall be filed with the director of finance and treasurer and a further copy shall be placed, and shall remain on file, in the office of the city clerk where it shall be available for public inspection.
+In the event that the budget is not adopted before the first date of the fiscal year, the city council shall be prohibited from adopting an increase in council compensation during the term of such fiscal year.
+If the city council does not adopt the budget in a timely fashion, the budget from the prior fiscal year shall be expended until the budget is adopted.
+A copy of the approved budget, certified by the city clerk, shall be filed with the finance director and city treasurer and a further copy shall be placed, and shall remain on file, in the office of the city clerk where it shall be available for public inspection.
 The budget so certified shall be reproduced and copies made available for the use of the public and of departments, offices and agencies of the City.